 Dr Jerry Fishenden

-Technologist and CTO.
-Ex-CTO Microsoft UK, City financial services and investments senior regulator, Parliament, and the NHS.
-Extensive track record of tech leadership, delivery and implementation.
+Technologist, writer, composer.
+Ex-Chief Technology Officer (CTO) Microsoft UK, City financial services and investments senior regulator, Parliament, and the NHS.
+Extensive track record of digital technology leadership, delivery and implementation.
 CIO columnist and CIO 100 judge.

 Current and recent work includes a range of interim C-level exec roles working with a mix of private and public sector clients: Chief Technical Advisor to the Home Office; interim Deputy CTO at HM Government; Senior Technical Advisor HM Government; Guest Senior Lecturer, Cambridge University Judge Business School; trouble-shooting major IT-enabled change programmes; mobile app development (see London Explorer and London Streets); R&D into new and future tech and its impact on society; Specialist Adviser to the House of Commons Public Administration Select Committee for their inquiry and report into the effective use of IT by government (“Government and IT ‘A Recipe For Rip-Offs’: Time For A New Approach”); independent specialist advice to Boards, MPs, Peers, Media.

-Jerry is a Fellow with Chartered status of the British Computer Society (FBCS CITP).
-Fellow of the Royal Society of Arts.
-Member of the Writers’ Guild of Great Britain.
-Writer, composer, and a member of the Computer Arts Society (CAS).
+Jerry is a Fellow with Chartered status of the British Computer Society (FBCS CITP), a Fellow of the Royal Society of Arts, a Member of the Writers’ Guild of Great Britain and a member of the Computer Arts Society (CAS).

-Jerry’s current roles include: CTO, VoeTek Ltd; Senior Research Fellow, Bath Spa University’s Centre for Creative Computing; Chair of the independent UK Government Privacy and Consumer Advisory Group; Member of Cambridge University’s Open Platforms and Innovation Group; Non-Executive Director and Trustee of Privacy International.
+Jerry’s current roles include: Chief Technology Officer, VoeTek Ltd; Visiting Senior Research Fellow, Bath Spa University’s Centre for Creative Computing; Chair of the independent UK Government Privacy and Consumer Advisory Group; Member of Cambridge University’s Open Platforms and Innovation Group; Non-Executive Director and Trustee of Privacy International.

 Samples of previous roles include: Visiting Senior Fellow at the London School of Economics; Senior Research Fellow at the Centre for Creative Computing, Bath Spa University; Member of the Scottish Government’s expert panel on identity management and privacy; Non-Executive Director and charitable trustee of Leicester Arts Ltd; Non-Executive Director of Phoenix Square Film and Digital Media centre; Member of the Grid Computing Now (.ppt) Knowledge Transfer Network.
 Jerry is also a regular contributor to a variety of media and appears as a guest and keynote speaker in the UK and abroad.